 Non-primary producer – a non-primary producer is a business who does not run a farming operation.
 If you are not a farmer, you are classified as a non-primary producer.
 Non-primary producers have a different application process.
 See clause 1.1.1 for more information.

 Operator Protective Device (OPD) – an OPD or roll bar is designed to reduce the risk of serious injury in the event of a quad bike roll over.
 There are currently only two OPDs that meet the criteria for this rebate.
 They are the Quadbar Flexi and the ATV Lifeguard.

-Side by side vehicle (SSV) – an SSV for the purpose of this program is one designed for use in an agricultural environment, and fitted as standard with operator protective devices including roll over protection and three point seat belt/ belts.
-The SSV must be listed on the eligibility list, available at www.safework.nsw.gov.au
+Side by side vehicle (SSV) – an SSV for the purpose of this program is one designed for use in an agricultural environment and fitted as standard with operator protective devices including roll over protection bar and three-point seat belt/belts.
+The SSV must be from the eligibility list.

 The program excludes SSVs that are designed for recreation/sport and children.

 Statutory Declaration – A statutory declaration is a written statement which a person swears, affirms or declares to be true in the presence of an authorised witness and is made under the Oaths Act 1900.
 You can find a template on the NSW Communities and Justice website www.jp.nsw.gov.au